symsoft/ecc-api-guide/README.md

 ---

-__This book is work in progress.
-Come back frequently and check for updates.__
+__This is the working branch for the next version of the ECC API.

 __Current API version is 0.5.0__